Understanding The BRRRR Method Of Real Estate Investment

-The BRRRR (Buy, Rehab, Rent, Refinance, Repeat) Method is a real estate investment strategy that involves flipping distressed property, renting it out, and then cash-out refinancing it in order to fund further rental property investment.
+The BRRRR (Buy, Rehab, Rent, Refinance, Repeat) Method is a real estate investment approach that involves flipping a distressed property, renting it out and then getting a cash-out refinance on it to fund further rental property investments.

 If you’re a real estate investor considering this type of strategy, read on to learn about how the BRRRR Method works, its pros and cons and if it’s the right method for your financial or real estate investing goals.

 How The BRRRR Method Works

 If done correctly, the BRRRR Method can provide passive income and a revolving method for purchasing and owning rental property.
 The method works through the following steps:

 - Buy a property: The property you purchase should be a distressed property that needs some work to get up to code and ready to rent.
 Because of the home’s condition, it will likely be cheaper to purchase.